Feldenkrais Method

 What happens in a session

-The goal is not to push harder, but to help you discover more efficient and comfortable ways of moving and being.
+The goal is to help you find more efficient, comfortable ways of moving — not to push harder.

 Individual Sessions (Functional Integration)